Fermi-liquid corrections to the intrinsic anomalous Hall conductivity of topological metals: Conclusions

-Landau's theory of topological Fermi liquids predicts that the residual interactions among the quasiparticles, the $f$-parameters, yield corrections not only to conventional thermodynamic susceptibilities and longitudinal transport coefficients, like the Drude weight, but also to the intrinsic anomalous Hall conductivity.
-The latter is therefore not expressible solely in terms of the Berry phases acquired by the quasiparticle Bloch states adiabatically evolving on the Fermi surface, as one would intuitively argue \cite{Haldane-PRL2004}. \\ This observation is the metallic counterpart of recent results \cite{Andrea-PRB2023,PhysRevLett.131.236601} showing that the Chern number of two-dimensional quantum anomalous Hall insulators not necessarily coincides with the topological invariant \cite{Ishikawa-1,Ishikawa-2,PhysRevLett.105.256803,Zhang-PRB2012} corresponding to the winding number $W(G)$, also denoted as $N_3(G)$, of the map $(\ep,\bk)\to \hat{G}(i\ep,\bk) \in \text{GL}(n,\mathbb{C})$, where $\hat{G}(i\ep,\bk)$ is the fully-interacting Green's function.
+The corrections to the anomalous Hall conductivity that we uncover is the metallic counterpart of recent results \cite{Andrea-PRB2023,PhysRevLett.131.236601} showing that the Chern number of two-dimensional quantum anomalous Hall insulators not necessarily coincides with the topological invariant \cite{Ishikawa-1,Ishikawa-2,PhysRevLett.105.256803,Zhang-PRB2012} corresponding to the winding number $W(G)$, also denoted as $N_3(G)$, of the map $(\ep,\bk)\to \hat{G}(i\ep,\bk) \in \text{GL}(n,\mathbb{C})$, where $\hat{G}(i\ep,\bk)$ is the fully-interacting Green's function.
 Indeed, as demonstrated in \cite{Andrea-PRB2023}, this winding number is equivalent to that of the map $(\ep,\bk)\to \hat{G}_*(i\ep,\bk)$, where $\hat{G}_*(i\ep,\bk)$ is obtained by filtering out from $\hat{G}(i\ep,\bk)$ the quasiparticle residue, see Appendix \ref{Quasiparticle Green's function}, and thus coincides with the quasiparticle Green's function \eqn{self-consistency 2} in the doped insulator.
 Correspondingly, $W(G_*)$ reduces upon doping to the non-quantised $\sigma_0^\text{H}$ in units of $e^2/2\pi$, and the corrections predicted in \cite{Andrea-PRB2023,PhysRevLett.131.236601} to the Fermi liquid ones we have just derived.
 We remark that, since $\hat{G}_*(i\ep,\bk)$ in the doped insulator has singular eigenvalues at $\ep=0$ on the quasiparticle Fermi surface, $W(G_*)$ is, strictly speaking, not anymore a genuine winding number, though it remains perfectly defined.
 With this proviso, we hereafter refer to $W(G_*)$ still as the winding number. \\